aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 ## Note
 The instructions given in this lab are in Scala but you are allowed to use Java if you prefer.
+You will find some templates that might help you at the end of this page.
+Whenever you implement an item, you can remove the word `TODO` but leave the comments to mamke it easier to refer to each part of the code.

 ## Lab Work